UT-CHG/PolyADCIRC/doc/subdomain.rst

 Getting the Subdomain ADCIRC Code
 ---------------------------------

-This code extends the :program:`PolySim` framework to work with :program:`Subdomain ADCIRC v.50`. :program:`Subdomain ADCIRC v.50` was developed by Alper Altuntas and Jason Simon under the direction of John Baugh; Department of Civil, Construction, and Enviromental Engineering North Carolina State University
+This code extends the :program:`PolyADCIRC` framework to work with :program:`Subdomain ADCIRC v.50`. :program:`Subdomain ADCIRC v.50` was developed by Alper Altuntas and Jason Simon under the direction of John Baugh; Department of Civil, Construction, and Enviromental Engineering North Carolina State University